 The benefits of customer satisfaction are various, including increased competitiveness and growth.
-Customer satisfaction is essential to keeping your current customers and retaining new ones.
+Customer satisfaction is essential to keeping your current consumers and retaining new ones.
 Dissatisfied customers are a retention risk; losing them will hurt your overall customer journey.

 Let us look at why customer satisfaction (CSAT) is so important for brands to succeed.

 Also, don’t forget to download the free ebook: The Hacker’s Guide to Customer Experience, available toward the end of this guide!